TairanD/My-Front-End-Notes/js/react/form.md

 export default Form;
 ```

+## 5 - Improved Technique

-## 5 - How to submit data to the back end?
+## 6 - How to submit data to the back end?
 Check it out in the following link:
 - [fetch](./react/fetch.md)